gpgreen/EMS-Repo/README.md

 		      & install the first item (Maven Integration for Eclipse WTP (Juno))

     Make sure you have a local checkout of alfresco from git.
-    	- Clone Alfresco-View-Repo from git.
+    	- Clone EMS-Repo from git.
 To do so:
     	1. Go to Git Repo Perspective in Eclipse
     	2. Click clone a git repository icon in "Git Repositories" menu
-    	3. Copy the Https link from Stash for Alfresco-View-Repo Refractor or Master branch (Use Refractor to set up a working Alfresco; you can switch to other branches later)
+    	3. Copy the Https link from Stash for EMS-Repo Refractor or Master branch (Use Refractor to set up a working Alfresco; you can switch to other branches later)
     	4. Paste into "URI" textbox in Clone Git Repository window in Eclipse
     	5. Change Protocol to HTTPS
     	6. Make sure to enter fields for "User" and "Password" with your username and password
     	7. Click Next, Select the branches you want to clone, and click next again
     	8. Ensure that "Import all existing projects after clone finishes" item is checked & click finish

-    Import a maven project from the local ~/git/alfresco-view-repo
+    Import a maven project from the local ~/git/EMS-Repo
         1. Go to Java Perspective in Eclipse
         2. File -> Import ->In dialog window click: Git -> Projects from Git.
 Click next.
         3. Select Local, Click next.